 - a.
 NDOT performance targets will be reported to FHWA and FTA, as applicable.
 MPO's will be notified by email when NDOT has reported final statewide targets. - b.
 MPO performance targets will be reported to the NDOT and FHWA by email.
 For each target, the MPO will provide the following information no later than 180 days after the date the NDOT or relevant provider of public transportation establishes performance targets, or the date specified by federal code. - i.
 A determination of whether the MPO is 1) agreeing to plan and program projects so that they contribute toward the accomplishment of the Nebraska DOT or relevant provider of public transportation performance target, or 2) setting a quantifiable target for that performance measure for the MPO's planning area. - ii.
 If a quantifiable target is set for the MPO planning area, the MPO will provide any supplemental data used in determining any such target. - iii.
 Documentation of the MPO's target or support of the statewide or relevant public transportation provider target will be provided in the form of a resolution or meeting minutes. - c.
 NDOT will include information outlined in 23 CFR 450.216 (f) in any statewide transportation plan amended or adopted after May 27, 2018, and information outlined in 23 CFR 450.218 (q) in any statewide transportation improvement program amended or adopted after May 27, 2018. - d.
-MPOs will include information outlined in 23 CFR 450.324 (g) (3-4) in any metropolitan transportation plan amended or adopted after May 27, 2018, and information outlined in 23 CFR 450.326 (d) in any transportation improvement program amended or adopted after May 27, 2018.
+MPOs will include information outlined in 23 CFR 450.324 (g) (3-4) in any metropolitan transportation plan amended or adopted after May 27, 2018, and information outlined in 23 a.
+NDOT will provide MPO's with the statewide performance data used in developing statewide targets, and will also provide MPO's with subsets of the statewide data, based on their planning area boundaries.
+Updates of this data will include prior performance data.

-e.
+- CFR 450.326 (d) in any transportation improvement program amended or adopted after May 27, 2018. - e.
 Reporting of targets and performance by the NDOT and MPOs shall conform to 23 CFR 490, 49 CFR 625, and 49 CFR 673.